framps/raspiBackupDoc/en/src/multiple-backup-tasks.md

 The line `OnCalendar` must be defined according to the desired rhythm and time.
 Make sure that the syntax corresponds to the Systemd timer format.

-The following changes must then be made in raspiBackup2.service:
+The following changes must then be made in `raspiBackup2.service`:

 Either another configuration file is specified as follows with the -f option
 ```
-Service]
+[Service]
 Type=simple
 ExecStart=/usr/local/bin/raspiBackup.sh -f /usr/local/etc/raspiBackup2.conf
 ```